 The main difference between the two is that an adjustment disorder involves stressful situations, while PTSD occurs after a traumatic event.

-Veterans encounter traumatic experiences outside of combat.
+While many Veterans face traumatic events while in the military, those traumatic events do not always have to occur in combat situations.
 Whether it is through the death of a fellow service member, sexual assault, or a natural disaster, non-combat traumatic experiences can be just as serious as combat situations.

 Because adjustment disorder is considered a short-term disorder, symptoms will usually not last as long as some forms of PTSD.
+However, that does not mean it should go untreated.
+Any untreated symptoms can develop into something more serious over time.

 If a Veteran feels as though they have any of these symptoms, they should consult a medical professional immediately.